fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <h2><a name="get-support"></a>Get support</h2>

-FairEmail is supported on Android smartphones and tablets and ChromeOS only.
+FullEmail is supported on Android smartphones and tablets and ChromeOS only.

 Only the latest Play store version and latest GitHub release are supported.
 The F-Droid build is supported only if the version number is the same as the version number of the latest GitHub release.
 This also means that downgrading is not supported.

-There is no support on things that are not directly related to FairEmail.
+There is no support on things that are not directly related to FullEmail.

 There is no support on building and developing things by yourself.

 Requested features should:

 * be useful to most people
-* not complicate the usage of FairEmail
+* not complicate the usage of FullEmail
-* fit within the philosophy of FairEmail (privacy oriented, security minded)
+* fit within the philosophy of FullEmail (privacy oriented, security minded)
 * comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.

-If you have a question, want to request a feature or report a bug, **please use [this form](https://contact.faircode.eu/?product=fairemailsupport)**.
+If you have a question, want to request a feature or report a bug, **please use [this form](https://contact.faircode.eu/?product=FullEmailsupport)**.

 GitHub issues are disabled due to frequent misusage.